-The Carleton School of Journalism and Communication is proud to congratulate five members of its faculty (three from Communication and Media Studies, one from Journalism, and one from Media Production and Design) on their achievement of confirmation or tenure.
+The Carleton School of Journalism and Communication is proud to congratulate five members of its faculty (three from Communication and Media Studies, one from Journalism, and one from Media Production and Design) on their tenure appointments, effective July 1 2024.
 This marks a significant milestone in each of their respective academic careers.

 Andrisani and Hiltz have also been promoted to the new rank of Associate Professor, Teaching Stream (which replaces the rank of Instructor III).